 Charles Koch is the right-wing billionaire owner of Koch Industries.
 As one of the richest people in the world, he is a key funder of the right-wing infrastructure, including the American Legislative Exchange Council (ALEC) and the State Policy Network (SPN).
 In SourceWatch, key articles on Charles Koch and his late brother David include: Koch Brothers, Americans for Prosperity, Stand Together Chamber of Commerce, Stand Together, Koch Family Foundations, Koch Universities, and I360.

 Ties to the American Legislative Exchange Council

-IPI is also a member of ALEC's Health and Human Services Task Force and Education Task Force.
+IP is also a member of ALEC's Health and Human Services Task Force and Education Task Force.
 Senior Budget and Tax Policy Analyst, Amanda Griffin-Johnson, presented model legislation (the “State Employee Health Savings Account Act”) to the HHS task force at ALEC's 2011 annual meeting.
-Collin Hitt, Director of Education Policy, is a private sector member of the Education Task Force representing IPI.
+Collin Hitt, Director of Education Policy, is a private sector member of the Education Task Force representing IP.
 He sponsored the “Local Government Transparency Act” at the ALEC 2011 States and Nation Policy Summit.

 ALEC is a corporate bill mill.
 It is not just a lobby or a front group; it is much more powerful than that.
 Through ALEC, corporations hand state legislators their wishlists to benefit their bottom line.
 Corporations fund almost all of ALEC's operations.
 They pay for a seat on ALEC task forces where corporate lobbyists and special interest reps vote with elected officials to approve “model” bills.
 Learn more at the Center for Media and Democracy's ALECexposed.org, and check out breaking news on our PRWatch.org site.

-Ties to the Franklin Center for Government and Public Integrity
+Ties to the Franklin News Foundation

 Franklin Center Funding